solana-labs/solana/docs/src/proposals/program-recovery.md

 ## Problem

-As of Solana v1.11, the Upgradable Program Loader makes closing programs an irreversible action.
+The Upgradable Program Loader makes closing programs an irreversible action.

 After closing a program, the [`Program`] points to a non-existent [`ProgramData`] account.
 Note that the `Program` account itself still exists, as it is executable, and thus immutable.